Can I Tone My Hair Twice?

 Now you may be wondering: what about toning shampoos?
 Well, they’re great for a quick color refresh.
 In the case of using a violet or blue toner shampoo, the use should be limited to once or twice a week and it definitely should not replace your go-to shampoo and conditioner combo.

-Likewise, color depositing conditioners can neutralize warm undertones and brassiness in a similar fashion.
-Neither are necessarily as damaging as an entire stand alone toner, but they should be used only as directed as excessive use can cause build-up that leads to brittle strands and a dull appearance.
+Likewise, color-depositing conditioners can neutralize warm undertones and brassiness in a similar fashion.
+Neither are necessarily as damaging as an entire stand-alone toner, but they should be used only as directed as excessive use can cause build-up that leads to brittle strands and a dull appearance.

 How Long Should I Wait To Tone My Hair Again?